Artanis/pygcui/docs/widgets.rst

     .. attribute:: Frame.label

-        A :class:`Label` widget.
+        A :class:`Label` widgets.
 This label will be allocated 1 row, and any space required up to the corners of the frame.

         The label will render using it's own colors.